shahidusmanm/customrestapi/README.md

 ![Create Service](images/create-service.png)

-I need to show or tell it where to get the container from so I'm gonna click on select.
-My containers was stored in the artifact industry, so I'm going to go here.
+We need to show or tell you where to get the container from so we are going to click on select it.
+My containers was stored in the artifact industry, so we are going to go here.

 ![FlaskApp](images/container-image-URL2.png)

-This is the repository I want to upload.
+This is the repository we want to upload.

 ![Select Container](images/select-container.png)

-This is the repository I want to upload so Select this.
-I want to deploy this in London, so I'm gonna go and select.
+This is the repository we want to upload so select this.
+We want to deploy this in London, so we are gonna go and select this

 ![Region](images/region.png)

 You only want the CPU to be allocated during request processing.
-You don't want the CPU to be always be allocated because it's gonna cost you more.
-You want to disable Autoscaling so you just want to have one instance, minimum one instance maximum.
+You don't want the CPU to be always be allocated because it's going to cost you more.
+You want to disable Autoscaling so you just want to have one instance minimum and maximum.

 ![CPU Allocation](images/cpu-allocation.png)

-I want to allow all traffic because this container should be accessible from everywhere.
-I don't want to have any.
+We want to allow all traffic because this container should be accessible from everywhere.
+We don't want to have any.

 ![Ingress](images/ingress.png)